 Any enterprise which is driven by people-delivered services demands high quality of output from its temp labor to sustain its growth and meet business objectives.
 Contingent workforce programs or temp labor have long remained under the purview of services procurement despite its functional expertise being more relevant to human resources.
 That’s why contingent labor programs, in history, have been mostly driven by quantitative metrics when compared to qualitative improvement of the program.

 However, the landscape of the Contingent Workforce Program is changing rapidly.
 The contribution of the external workforce or contingent labor in an organization’s success has become more instrumental than ever before.
 With the role of contingent workers becoming more significant, there are qualitative enhancements now made possible through technological frameworks or by direct sourcing strategy.

 Direct sourcing is the adoption of full time hiring techniques to recruit qualified contingent workers by leveraging the employer brand.
 Direct sourcing channels include all talent acquisition channels for FTE hiring like social media, job boards, and employee referral networks.

 Direct sourcing solutions are available as built-in solutions in all leading VMS tools like SAP Fieldglass, and VectorVMS.
 In these tools, direct sourcing solution acts as an augmented sourcing channel which leverages machine learning technology to find the best candidate fit for every open job role in the VMS.
 Direct sourcing doesn’t disrupt the existing program.

-The demand for contingent workforce is expected to go up after the economic downturn caused by the Covid-19 outbreak.
-Enterprises have already included direct sourcing channels into their traditional contingent hiring mix to save costs and improve quality of the program
+The demand for a contingent workforce is expected to go up after the economic downturn caused by the Covid-19 outbreak.
+Enterprises have already included direct sourcing channels into their traditional contingent hiring mix to save costs and improve the quality of the program

 According to SIA Buyer’s survey 2018, 34% of US respondents have already included some form of direct sourcing in their contingent labor programs.